auroramod/docs/docs/install.md

 ## "I already have the Steam version" / "I don't have the DLC"

-    If you already have the steam version, you may install the DLCs using our DLC torrent.
+    If you already have the Steam version, you may install the DLCs using our DLC torrent.

 1. Download the DLC torrent [h1_dlc.torrent] (**ADD LINK TO TORENT**)